sxmxc/verbose-octo-system/docs/authentication/providers.md

 ## Configuration Sources

-The backend loads provider definitions in priority order:
+The backend resolves providers in this order:

-1. Objects provided directly to `settings.auth_providers` (rare).
+1. Objects provided directly to `settings.auth_providers` (mostly for tests).
 2. JSON from the `AUTH_PROVIDERS_JSON` environment variable.
-3. A JSON file referenced by `AUTH_PROVIDERS_FILE` (recommended for production).
+3. A JSON file referenced by `AUTH_PROVIDERS_FILE`.
-4. Runtime updates made through **Administration → Auth settings** in the UI.
+4. Records saved through **Administration → Auth settings** in the UI (stored in the `auth_provider_configs` table).

-The first non-empty source wins.
-To keep things declarative, copy `config/auth-providers.example.json` to `config/auth-providers.json`, adjust the entries, and set `AUTH_PROVIDERS_FILE=./config/auth-providers.json` in `.env`.
-Docker Compose mounts the `./config` directory into the API and worker containers.
+For day-to-day operations we recommend using the UI—the configuration is editable without redeploying and lives in the database.
+The admin screen now offers provider-aware forms (OIDC, LDAP, Active Directory) so you only supply the relevant fields; Vault references for secrets are handled inline and you can create new KV entries on the fly without leaving the console.
+The JSON / env hooks exist purely for bootstrap automation or GitOps workflows.
+If you do not set `AUTH_PROVIDERS_JSON` or `AUTH_PROVIDERS_FILE`, the UI becomes the source of truth.

 ## Vault-backed Secrets